Da Nang to Hoi An – Experience beauty and a feast

 Having waved goodbye to the water buffalo we headed to the coconut village to travel in some traditional round boats and to catch some crabs.
 With the help of a local fisherman we did managed to catch some, which were then returned to their natural habitat when we were done.

 The final part of this tour was a freshly cooked meal at the tour guide’s home.
 If like me you are concerned that this might be an awkward affair filled with long silences as you try to make small talk in your non existent Vietnamese, I can assure you it wasn’t.
 It was the perfect end to a memorable morning.
-The cost of the 4 hour 30 minute tour was 130RM for an adult and 65RM for children.
+The cost of the 4.5 hours tour was MYR130 for an adult and MYR65 for children.

 Food in Hoi An